EngrDrChris/EngrDrChris/README.md

 - 📫 How to reach me on LinkedIn
 - 😄 Pronouns: He
 - ⚡ Fun fact: hei
+- I forgot to add contact This is coming now.
+Hurray in my branch

 <!---
 EngrDrChris/EngrDrChris is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.